tianyuduan/FaceChat/ReadMe.md

 - [ ] Video Chat interface
 - [ ] Production README

 ## Technologies
 Our mobile application will be using the MERN web stack.
 These frameworks stand for MongoDB, Express, React-Native, Node.js We will also be using Redux with React-Native. (subject to change)

 ## Implementation Timeline
-This app will be a multi-month project, that will most likely up to a year to fully polish and send to app store.
+This app will be a multi-month project, that will most likely up take longer then the expected timeline to fully polish and send to app store.

 ### Phase 0: Learning MongoDB, Node.js and Express(one week)
 **Objective:**
-  - To understand new software libaries/technhologies
+  - To understand new software libraries/Technologies

 ### Phase 1: Backend Auth and Backend Setup(two weeks)
 **Objective:**